calvinsettachatgul/athena/python/getting_started/readme.md

 *  example of importing a module in python

-*  from datetime import datatime
+*  from datetime import datetime

 *  now = datetime.now()